endocode/minimal-cdh-docker-test-cluster/README.md

       sudo -u hdfs hive -e 'use test; select count(*) from train;'

-returns output like this on a Carbon X1 Laptop
+returns output like this on a Carbon X1 Laptop, (close chrome if complains about lack of resources).

       Logging initialized using configuration in file:/etc/hive/conf.dist/hive-log4j.properties
       OK